 This is the good bit.
 Now the controversy, or better said, the battle which is going on around Saint Nicolaas.

 You see, Saint Nicolaas has little helpers called black Piet (pronounced Pete).
 And that divides our country for the past years.
 One part of the country says: “black Piet doesn’t originate from slavery, his role was equal to Saint Nicolaas, so leave this lovely tradition alone”.
 The other part says: “the way black Piet is depicted is an insult to black people and we have to do everything to fight racism.
 This sets a bad example”.
-I am for the latter.
-I know black Piet was never meant to be racist but that is how it is perceived nowadays.
+I am totally of the latter opinion.
+I know black Piet was perhaps not meant racist in the old days but that is most certainly how you would perceive it nowadays.
 So away with it.

 Now.. what is the outcome?
 Well, we are not there yet.
 We have had rainbow coloured Piets, but that didn’t seem to catch on (see this explanation on Stuff Dutch people like).
 There could be many solutions.
 For instance heralds instead of black Piets and they could be red, yellow, white and black.

 Ron and I went to a shopping mall in Amsterdam (Gelderlandplein), where Saint Nicolaas was to arrive (…).
 There would also be an orchestra of Piets.
 Great background for outfit photos and no wind, no cold, reasonable amount of light.

 Below: the solution of the battle this day was not to apply thick black make-up and big red lips, but to smudge the black make-up and no red lips.
 Explanation: they are smudged because of the climbing down chimneys.
 This is such a Dutch solution.
 We always go for the compromise.
 In everything.
 To me this is not the solution but at least it is a step in the right direction.

 Below: for the children it is still very exciting and they love to dress up like Piet.